How to calculate your car's average consumption

 Now you have all the necessary numbers to calculate your car's fuel consumption, the only thing you need to do is apply a simple three-foot rule.
 We use this formula because the only way of knowing what we spend is calculating the spent consumption after 100 miles.
 This way, if your car has a capacity of 10 gallons and you have driven a distance of 500 miles, for example, you should ask yourself, how many gallons have I spentin 100 miles?
 This way, divide 10 by 500 (10:500=0.02 ) and multiply the result by 100 (0.02x100=2).
 The result of the operation is 2 mpg.
 The result will be your car's average gas consumption.

 If your car only calculates the total of miles driven from its first day of life, and you can't put the counter back to 0, there's another way of calculating fuel consumption.
 Fill the deposit, write down the number of gallons and the number of miles driven up to this moment.

 When you have run out of gas, write down the number of miles driven up to this point.
 Now, to know the exact distance you did with this deposit, subtract both numbers.
 This way, if the counter marked 40.000 and 40.500 when your tank was empty again, subtract those numbers and you'll get the miles driven which are 500.
 Now, do the three-foot rule from step 4 and you'll get your car's average gas consumption.

-If you'd like to read similar articles to How to calculate your car's average consumption, we recommend you browse around our Cars category.
+If you want to read similar articles to How to calculate your car's average consumption, we recommend you visit our Cars category.